-When a company runs short on cash flow, they often to turn to business loans to fund their daily operations.
+When a company runs short on cash flow, they often turn to business loans to fund their daily operations.
 But for business owners who aren’t too keen on taking on additional debt, invoice financing may be their best option.
 Invoice factoring and invoice discounting are two of the most common forms of invoice financing.
 Unfortunately, many business owners cannot distinguish the difference between the two.

 What is Invoice Factoring?

 Invoice factoring is a financing option where a business ‘sells’ their pending invoices to third-party companies at a discount.
 The terms and conditions involving invoice factoring usually vary, but a majority of factoring companies provide between 60% to 80% of the total value of an invoice.